marko-grub/candidate-repo/README.md

 ### About Interview Questions and Test itself

-a) Verbal questions - You will be asked simple frontend developer questions - Example: What is Footer ?
+a) **Verbal questions** - You will be asked simple frontend developer questions - Example: What is Footer ?

 _Importance_ filtering out the middleman and people that don't know how to code

-b) Coding Interview and Search Engine Usage
+b) **Coding Interview and Search Engine Usage**
 There will be 4 tasks ahead of you.
-Don't worry this is not 'leetcode' or 'adventcode'
+Don't worry this is not 'leetcode' or 'adventcode'.
+So please relax

 1. TASK_1 is very simple
 2. TASK_2 is simple
 3. TASK_3 is standard and you need to use libraries that are in the repository
 4. TASK_4 is a bit more complex and you need to use extral library that will be presented to you and make it work

-- You can use external resources for **TAKS 3** and **TAKS 4** (Google, StackOverflow, Search Engine of your choice)
+- You can use external resources for **TAKS 3** and **TAKS 4** (Google ✅, StackOverflow ✅, Search Engine ✅ of your choice)

 - 🛑 Chat-GPT-3 IS NOT ALLOWED !!
 Github Copilot is not allowed! 🛑

 _Importance_

-1. filtering out people that don't code, hustlers, middlemans etc..
+1. showing live troubleshooting, tought process and live usage of Search Engines
-2. showing candidates live troubleshooting and usage of Search Engines
+2. filtering out candidates

 ### RULES

 **DO NOT** use any of the libraries that are not installed in the project

 - This test will show your current knowledge of Next and TypeScript
-- Don't worry to much if you don't know the question try to explain the best you can :)
+- Don't worry too much if you don't know the question try to explain it the best way you can :)

 ### GOOD LUCK!!!